data-edu/data-science-in-education/_book/03-data-scientist-in-edu.md

 Sometimes, your stakeholders will ask you to generate summary figures.
 Imagine that the director of curriculum and instruction asks you to report the percentage of students at each school that have scored in the "proficient" range on a statewide assessment.
 The datasets you're given are (1) a list of students, (2) a list of the schools they attend, and (3) a list of their test scores.
 To produce the requested report, you'll need to merge these lists so that all the data for each student is in one place: student, school, and test score.
 Next, you'll need to identify the number of students who scored above the "proficient" threshold on the test at each school.
 Finally, you'll be able to calculate the percentage of students who met that threshold at each school.

-### Doing Analysis
+### Doing Analysis (Exploring, Visualizing, and Modeling Data)

 This is the part of our workflow that most people associate with data science.
-Analysis is the application of statistical techniques to identify the *underlying structure* of the dataset, or the relationships among the variables in it..
+Analysis is the application of techniques to identify the nature and underlying structure of the dataset, or the relationships among the variables in it.
 This means that you are making educated guesses about the real life conditions that generated the dataset.
+This process involves a number of steps, including *visualizing data* and *modeling data* (with techniques that range from the relatively simple to the highly complex).

 We realize this may be the first time you’ve heard data analysis described this way.
 We choose to describe it this way because, in the end, data analysis in education is about understanding what the data tells us about the student experience.
 If we can understand the underlying structure of a dataset, we can improve our understanding of the students whose academic behaviors generated the numbers.